Saswat1998/T-Rex-Dino-Multiplayer-/README.md

 - Login and let the game title show
 - Launch Android Application
 - Open up 'cmd' in Windows
-- type 'ipconfig' to get IPv4 address of PC ( required once if you can remember )
+- type 'ipconfig' to get IPv4 address of PC
 - Open Android app and enter the IPv4 address and press Start
 - Ensure game window is active on pc by clicking on it once
 - Jump with your Android device